mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ## Material, Environment and Texture Editors

 The Material Editor, Environment Editor, and Texture Palettes interact with the enhanced Render Content system.
 All are based on a similar interface with only small functional differences between them.
 Render Contents are the foundation of the RDK core and one of the most important.
-Please see [Render Contents - What they are and how to use them](/guides/cpp/rdk-render-content) for more information.
+Please see [Render Content](/guides/cpp/rdk-render-content) for more information.

 ![Material Environment and Texture Editors]({{ site.baseurl }}/images/what-is-the-rdk-03.png){:style="float: right; margin-left: 12px;"}